-Under the supervision and with the participation of our management, including our chief executive officer and our chief financial officer, we carried out an evaluation of the effectiveness of our disclosure controls and procedures, which is defined in Rules 13a-15(e) of the Exchange Act, as of December 31, 2023.
-Based upon that evaluation, our management, with the participation of our chief executive officer and chief financial officer, has concluded that, as of the end of the period covered by this annual report, we did not maintain effective disclosure controls and procedures as of December 31, 2023, due to the material weaknesses identified in our internal control over financial reporting as described below.
-Notwithstanding thereof, we believe that our consolidated financial statements included in this annual report fairly present our financial position, results of operations and cash flows for the fiscal years covered thereby in all material aspects.
+Under the supervision and with the participation of our management, including our chief executive officer and our chief financial officer, we carried out an evaluation of the effectiveness of our disclosure controls and procedures, which is defined in Rules 13a-15(e) of the Exchange Act, as of December 31, 2021.
+Based upon that evaluation, our management, with the participation of our chief executive officer and chief financial officer, has concluded that, as of the end of the period covered by this annual report, we did not maintain effective disclosure controls and procedures as of December 31, 2021 due to the material weaknesses identified in our internal control over financial reporting as described below.
+We have taken action to and will continue to undertake remedial steps to address such material weaknesses.

-Management's Annual Report on Internal Control over Financial Reporting/Attestation Report of the Registered Public Accounting Firm
+Management's Annual Report on Internal Control over Financial Reporting / Attestation Report of the Registered Public Accounting Firm